 This one-day roundtable discussion is an opportunity to connect with local leaders and cooperative business and development experts to identify and articulate the most significant strategic national, state and local policies, financing mechanisms and other systems and structures that support or impede cooperative development.

-Special thanks to our local host partner the University of Wisconsin Center for Cooperatives for planning and logistical support.
+Special thanks to our local host partner the University of Wisconsin Center for Cooperatives and Cooperative Network for planning and logistical support.
 The roundtable discussions are a joint initiative of the Cooperative Development Foundation (CDF) and the National Cooperative Business Association CLUSA International (NCBA CLUSA).

 Sep 12th, 2019, 9:00 AM - Sep 12th, 2019, 3:00 PM